 FGM stands for Female Genital Mutilation and FGC stands for Female Genital Cutting.
-Dignity4Girls recognizes the offensiveness of the term "mutilation" which can hinder the effectiveness of a dialogue on the topic and will begin transitioning in 2020 to refering to the practice as FGC, for cutting, which is an accurate account of what is done to the girls.
+Dignity4Girls recognizes the offensiveness of the term "mutilation" which can hinder the effectiveness of a dialogue on the topic.
+We have transitioned to referring to the practice as FGC, for cutting, which is an accurate account of what is done to the girls.

 What is FGC?